Hello World

 public class Main {...

-• Only one class can be defined per source file.
+Main.java. - Only one class can be defined per source file.

-• public indicates the class is accessible from other Java Packages.
-In the context of COS 212 only public class will be used.
+publicindicates the class is accessible from other Java Packages.
+In the context of COS 212 onlypublic classwill be used.

 public static void main(String[] args) {...

-• private specifies that is is accessible only within the class.
+publicspecifies that the method is visible to all classes.privatespecifies that is is accessible only within the class.

-• args will contain the command line arguments used to start the program.
+voidspecifies that the method returns no value.String[]is the type for an array ofStrings.
+We will go over the different types soon.argswill contain the command line arguments used to start the program.

 System.out.println("Hello, World!");